shivannis/xandr-docs-public/xandr-docs/articles/invest/create-event-code-from-the-ui.md

 ---
-title : Microsoft Invest - Create Event Code from the UI description : Learn to create event code from the UI and send it to web developer. ms.date: 10/28/2023
+title: Microsoft Invest - Create Event Code from the UI
+description: Learn to create event code from the UI and send it to web developer. ms.date: 10/28/2023
 ---